GKHPing/netflix-content-research/notebooks/README.md

 with TV series representing an increasing share of newly added titles, consistent with a strategy focused on subscriber retention and episodic engagement.

-2) Which genres appear most globally distributed?
+2) Which genres appear most regionally distributed?
 Genres such as International Dramas and Documentaries exhibit broader geographic distribution, suggesting higher portability across markets.
 Conversely, culturally specific genres tend to have narrower distribution.